 A publication that the Commission has found useful in preparing its catalog is the Catalog of Federal Domestic Assistance (CFDA).
 It is a compilation of Federal programs which provide assistance to the public.
 "The primary purpose of the catalog is to assist users in identifying programs which meet specific objectives of the potential applicant, and to obtain general information on Federal assistance programs.
-In addition, the intent of the catalog is to improve coordination and communication between the Federal government and its State and local governments."1 The catalog contains programs available to, among others, State and local governments, profit and nonprofit organizations, specialized groups and individuals.
+In addition, the intent of the catalog is to improve coordination and communication between the Federal government and its State and local governments."
+The catalog contains programs available to, among others, State and local governments, profit and nonprofit organizations, specialized groups and individuals.
 The Commission's catalog used the CFDA as a model in compiling the information contained for each program.

-The Commission's catalog is updated on a two-year cycle, and this revision reflects the status of programs as of March 2005.
+The Commission's catalog is updated on a two-year cycle, and this revision reflects the status of programs as of June 2006.
 This edition of the catalog provides information on financial assistance as well as technical assistance.
 Several agencies do not provide financial assistance, but nonetheless provide a very useful service to local governments by providing much needed technical assistance.
-It should be noted that a new agency, the Office of Homeland Security, has been added to the Catalog.
+It should be noted that in this edition of the catalog the chapter entitled "Finding Funding For Local Projects" has been relocated to the front of the book.